-Since 2014, our efforts have been focused on enhancements to our R&D capabilities, successful cross-border acquisition activities and post-acquisition integration.
-Specifically, Takeda implemented an R&D transformation process to diversify modalities in our research, actively engage with innovative ecosystems around the world in the form of partnerships, and focus on our core therapeutic areas of oncology, rare genetics and hematology, neuroscience, and GI.
-As examples of cross-border acquisitions, in February 2017, we acquired ARIAD Pharmaceuticals, Inc., a commercial-stage biotechnology company, to obtain late stage assets for the treatment of cancer, and in June 2018, we acquired TiGenix NV, an advanced biopharmaceutical company developing therapies for patients with gastrointestinal disorders.
+Since 2014, our efforts have been focused on enhancements to our R&D capabilities, prudent value enhancing acquisition activities and post-acquisition integration.
+Specifically, Takeda implemented an R&D transformation process to diversify modalities in our research, actively engage with innovative ecosystems around the world in the form of partnerships, and focus on our core therapeutic areas of Gastrointestinal and Inflammation, Neuroscience, Oncology, and Rare Genetics and Hematology.
+As examples of acquisition activities, in January 2019, we acquired Shire Plc., bringing together Takeda and Shire's complementary positions in gastroenterology and neuroscience, and establishing leading positions in rare diseases and PDT.
+In February 2023, we acquired all shares of Nimbus Lakshmi, Inc., a subsidiary of Nimbus Therapeutics, LLC, which brought into our pipeline TAK-279, a highly selective oral TYK2 inhibitor with potential to demonstrate best-in-class efficacy, safety and convenience in the treatment of psoriasis as well as multiple other immune-mediated diseases, including inflammatory bowel disease, psoriatic arthritis and systemic lupus erythematosus.